WebP image format support

 I might be able to test built-in support within the next weeks.

-#6 Updated by Hannes Strangmeier 2 months ago
+#6 Updated by Hannes Strangmeier over 1 year ago

 after compiling imagemagick with built-in webp-support (and switchting to version 7), the time to generate webp-files is basically equal to cwebp: